Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

 \begin{lemma} Let $v$ be a cut vertex of $G$.
-An instance $(G,C,P)$ is realizable iff both instances in \textsc{Split}$(G,C,P;v)$ are realizable. \end{lemma} \begin{proof} First assume that \layout is a realization of instance $(G,C,P)$.
-The removal of rectangle $r_v$ splits \layout into two one-sided and sliceable sublayouts, $\mathcal{L}_1$ and $\mathcal{L}_1$.
+An instance $(G,C,P)$ is realizable if and only if both instances returned by \textsc{Split}$(G,C,P;v)$ are realizable. \end{lemma} \begin{proof} First assume that \layout is a realization of instance $(G,C,P)$.
+The removal of rectangle $r_v$ splits \layout into two one-sided and sliceable sublayouts, $\mathcal{L}_1$ and $\mathcal{L}_2$.
 It is easily checked that they realize $(G_1,C_1,P_1)$ and $(G_2,C_2,P_2)$, respectively.

 Conversely, if both $(G_1,C_1,P_1)$ and $(G_2,C_2,P_2)$ are realizable, then they are realized by some one-sided sliceable layouts $\mathcal{L}_1$ and $\mathcal{L}_2$, respectively.
 The union of a square $r_v$ and scaled copies of $\mathcal{L}_1$ and $\mathcal{L}_2$ attached to two opposite sides $r_v$ yields a one-sided sliceable layout $\mathcal{L}$ that realizes $(G,C,P)$. \end{proof}